lambdaclass/guidelines/README.md

 * Write a decent README
 * A good readme starts with a succint description (one or two sentences) and, when possible, a very short and illustrative example use.
 The rest of the details go after this header.
 * Use continuous integration, most likely travis.org
+* Don't introduce prematurely dependencies.
+You must evaluate your requirements, maintenance and integration costs first.
+* Aim for simplicity, not performance.
+The latter is a by-product of the first.
+* Make a good balance of features vs maintenance.
+Maintenance details usually matter more than adding a lot of features.

 ## Erlang projects